wwarthen/RomWBW/Source/Doc/ROM_Applications.md

 ## ROMWBW unsupported features

--  Cassette loading
--  Cassette saving
+- This ROM-hosted implementation does not support cassette or disk access for loading and saving programs.

 # TastyBASIC